Beliavsky/Fortran-code-on-GitHub/README.md

 [curvefit](https://github.com/jchristopherson/curvefit): library for fitting functions to sets of data, by jchristopherson

+[Ensemble Data Assimilation Modules (EnsDAM)](https://github.com/brankart/ensdam): modules that can be useful to ensemble data assimilation systems, by Jean-Michel Brankart.
+Includes code to compute and update statisics, locate and interpolate points, and sample from uniform and nonuniform distirubtions.

 [ferre](https://github.com/callendeprieto/ferre): matches models to data, taking a set of observations and identifying the model parameters that best reproduce the data, in a chi-squared sense, by callendeprieto and holtzmanjon

 [Functional Single Index Model (FSIM)](https://github.com/sbaek306/FSIM): codes for simulations and real data analysis, which appears in the manscript entitled, "Functional Single Index Model" by Jiang, F., Baek, S., Cao, J., and Ma, Y.